1. Home

 6. Precision

-For OEMs with complex part designs requiring tight tolerances, injection molders can achieve designs accurate to within +/- .001 inches.
-These measurements are not only possible, they’re repeatable across production runs and equipment.
+For complex part designs requiring tight tolerances, injection molders can achieve designs accurate to within +/- .001 inches.
+These measurements aren't only possible; they're repeatable across production runs and equipment.

 Achieve Tight Tolerances in Your Custom Plastic Injection Molded Applications

-Different skill sets of injection molding engineers can help OEMs achieve a shorter product development timeline.
-Doing so ensures faster production cycles and getting defect-free parts to market faster — a decided competitive advantage for manufacturers.
+Different skill sets held by injection molding engineers can help OEMs achieve a shorter product development timeline.
+Doing so means faster production cycles and getting defect-free parts to market quickly — a decided competitive advantage for manufacturers.

 New Call-to-action